 |AMIFAINT||CLEARP||9.3 ≤ M ≤ 14.5|

-It is recommended to choose a TA exposure time via the Exposure Time Calculator (ETC) that achieves a signal-to-noise ratio (SNR) of at least 30.
-The latter enables a centroid accuracy of ≤0.15 pixel.
+A TA exposure time, one that achieves a signal-to-noise ratio (SNR) of at least 30, is best determined using the Exposure Time Calculator (ETC).
+This enables a centroid accuracy of ≤0.15 pixel.
 However, increasing the TA exposure time to get a higher SNR should be considered while planning observations for which accurate centroiding is deemed crucial.
 For example, the centroiding accuracy improves to about ≤0.10 pixel at SNR = 50 and to about ≤0.05 pixel at SNR = 100.
 More information on the use of the NIRISS TA ETC is given in the JWST ETC NIRISS Target Acquisition article.

 Exposure Time Calculator